Empowering Women - Hellen's story.

 Hellen is a born leader and a good organiser.
-She tells how her father would encourage her from a very young age telling her she was a special child.
-Hellen’s father earned 8 shillings a quarter as a Pastor working extra hours on plantations so he could send Hellen to a ‘white-man school’.
+She tells how her father would encourage her from a very young age, telling her she was a special child.
+He earned 8 shillings a quarter as a Pastor, working extra hours on plantations so he could send Hellen to a ‘white-man's school’.

 “Hard life taught me a lot”, she says.

-Hellen recalls life being hard, walking miles to school and sometimes with only one meal a day, but believes the hardship was foundational in making her strong and resolute to never give up on life.
+Hellen recalls life being hard, walking miles to school and sometimes having only one meal a day, but she believes the hardship was foundational in making her strong and resolute to never give up on life.
 “Hard life taught me a lot”, she says.

 With no training in business, only a conviction to help her people...

 Hellen’s parents returned to the Solomon Islands in 1971 after working as missionaries in PNG, where Hellen was born.
-Her father, Pulepanda Ghemu became Minister for Trade, Industry and Labour in 1975 and maintained that position in the first National Parliament in 1978 for 12 years (3 terms).
+Her father, Pulepanda Ghemu, became Minister for Trade, Industry and Labour in 1975 and maintained that position in the first National Parliament in 1978 for 12 years (3 terms).
 He died at age 87.
-Hellen’s mother lives and is 82.
+Hellen’s mother is still alive and is now 82.

-With no training in business, only a conviction to help her people, Hellen, a qualified seamstress and curtain maker started a sewing school in the capital Honiara 23 years ago to help young girls who had dropped out of school, as well as teach housewives so they could help support their family.
-As well as skilling up, the sale from clothes and other items sewn helped these women and Hellen survive especially after her husband Harold Hilli died.
-This business is still running today and has been passed onto Hellen’s eldest daughter.
+With no training in business, but only a strong conviction to help her people, Hellen, a qualified seamstress and curtain-maker, started a sewing school in the capital Honiara 23 years ago - to help young girls who had dropped out of school, and also to teach housewives so they could help support their families.
+As well as skilling up, the sales from clothes and other items sewn helped these women, and Hellen, to survive - especially after her husband Harold Hilli died.
+This business is still running today and has been passed on to Hellen’s eldest daughter.

 Hellen was convinced she could set up her own DME..

-It was time for Hellen to venture into something new that could further help her people, so Hellen returned to her homeland on Marovo Lagoon, where there is much need.
+It was time for Hellen to venture into something new that could further help her people, so she returned to her home village on Marovo Lagoon, where there is much need.

-In 2016 Hellen had heard about DME and after researching and learning about the technology was convinced, she could set up her own.
-What motivated Hellen was the belief this would greatly contribute to helping her people by buying the coconuts from the growers, of who there are many, and because for them producing and selling copra is dirty work that provides very little return
+In 2016 Hellen had heard about DME and after researching and learning about the technology she was convinced that she could set up her own unit.
+What motivated her was the belief that she would greatly contribute to helping her people by buying the coconuts from the growers, of whom there are many, because for them producing and selling copra is dirty work that provides very little return.

-Hellen did not have, nor has now, any working capital.
-Determined, Hellen sought support from the Government.
+Hellen did not have, nor has she now, any working capital.
+But with determination she sought support from the Government.

 There were several challenges.
-The first being how to raise the money to purchase the DME equipment and materials to build the shed and dryer to the exact specifications.
-Hellen did not have, nor has now, any working capital.
-Determined, Hellen sought support from the Government.
+The first was how to raise the money to purchase the DME equipment and materials to build the shed and dryer to the exact specifications.
+Hellen did not have, nor has she now, any working capital.
+But with determination she sought support from the Government.
 It took a year to receive assistance and it still was not enough.
-Undeterred Hellen pressed on and in 2019 her DME Unit was completed.
+Undeterred, Hellen pressed on and in 2019 her DME Unit was completed.

-When her oil was tested by Kokonut Pacific Solomon Islands (KPSI) it was of excellent quality and in demand.
-With only a single press it is not feasible to employ more than six people.
+When her oil was tested by Kokonut Pacific Solomon Islands (KPSI) it was found to be of excellent quality and was in demand.
+But with only a single press it is not feasible to employ more than six people.
 So much more could be done with two or three presses.
 However, with one press Hellen can buy coconuts from 30 registered growers, helping them and their families.
-Most of these plantations had been abandoned for many years because of lack of industry for the coconut.
-“It is an emotional experience for me knowing I can now help my people by buying their coconuts to press into oil because this gives them purpose to now look after their plantations”, says Hellen.
+Most of their plantations had been abandoned for many years because of lack of industry for the coconut.
+“It is an emotional experience for me knowing I can help my people by buying their coconuts to press into oil because this gives them purpose to now look after their plantations”, Hellen says.

-Thanks to Kokonut Pacific DME these plantations are now being used and maintained.
-Hellen recalls a story of one of her DME employees, who because of her employment at the DME Unit, was able to afford the school fees for her children.
+Thanks to Kokonut Pacific's DME these plantations are now being used and maintained.
+Hellen recalls a story of one of her DME employees who, because of her employment at the DME Unit, was able to afford the school fees for her children.
 Hellen is thankful to Kokonut Pacific for inventing a technology that can be operated by both men and women.
-Due to a few teething problems and the falling price of virgin coconut oil, Hellen is just covering the running costs of the DME Unit, and this makes it difficult to expand and grow, “…but I will find a solution sooner or later,” says Hellen.
-With all the health benefits and uses of Virgin Coconut Oil, in cooking, moisturising the skin, and helping with stomach ailments, Hellen will persevere and is looking forward to adding soapmaking to her project once properly trained, as well as looking at other local markets.
+Due to a few teething problems and the falling price of virgin coconut oil, Hellen is just covering the running costs of the DME Unit, and this makes it difficult to grow and expand, “…but I will find a solution sooner or later,” she says.
+With all the health benefits and uses of Virgin Coconut Oil - in cooking, moisturising the skin, and helping with stomach ailments - she will persevere and is looking forward to adding soapmaking to her project once properly trained.
+She also plans to seek out other local markets.

-Hellen’s aim is to teach her people that “money does not fall from the sky”, they need to work to earn it and not rely on hand-outs.
-More importantly Hellen mentors her women, to help build their confidence and encourages them by telling them they can do whatever they set their mind to.
+Hellen’s aim is to teach her people that “money does not fall from the sky!”
+They need to work to earn it and not rely on hand-outs.
+More importantly, she mentors her women to help build their confidence and she encourages them by telling them they can do whatever they set their minds to.

 ...women are the ‘strength’ of the community.

-In 2017 Hellen diversified and planted Cocoa Trees, only one hectare, that is, 600 trees but hopes one day to plant 5-10 hectares.
-As part of this first planting, Hellen employed groups of women as casual labour to teach them how to grow and harvest Cocoa Beans.
+In 2017 Hellen diversified and planted Cocoa Trees - on one hectare at this stage (600 trees) - but she hopes one day to plant 5-10 hectares.
+As part of this first planting, she employed groups of women as casual labour to teach them how to grow and harvest Cocoa Beans.
 Part of this is a Nursery project growing seedlings so that each of the women can plant and manage their own Cocoa Trees and once harvested generate their own income.
-Hellen at this very moment is trying to find a way to purchase a dryer for the Cocoa Beans so that she can buy the wet beans from the women, creating an income stream for them.
-This way Hellen motivates the women to get into action instead of relying on their husbands or waiting for Government hand-outs.
+At this very moment, Hellen is trying to find a way to purchase a dryer for the Cocoa Beans so that she can buy the wet beans from the women, creating an income stream for them.
+This way she motivates the women to get into action instead of relying on their husbands or waiting for Government hand-outs.

 “The women are the bread-winners and they enjoy it”...